Machine learning has become an indispensable tool for creating intelligent applications, accelerating scientific

 We require in-person lecture attendance.

-Specifically, the three socio-technical analyses dates will include in-class
+Specifically, the two socio-technical analyses dates will include in-class

 projects.
 More broadly, class participation and in-class discussions will count toward the final grade.